pendragons-code/Jasbot/README.md

 have fun because i requested for it.

-lol yeah i was too lazy to make the console.log thing in bot.js look better and i know using multiple console.logs is not the smartest but whataever bro!
+lol yeah i was too lazy to make the console.log thing in bot.js look better and i know using multiple console.logs is not the smartest (too lazy to microoptimize everything) but whatever bro!